Cassandra plugin

 The

-pollstep is created only once in a scenario; it is then used throughout the scenario as called.
-Thepollstep within the Cassandra plugin uses a strategy of “delivered at least once." - Example
+pollstep is created only once in a scenario; it is then used throughout the scenario.
+Thepollstep within the Cassandra plugin uses a strategy of “delivered at least once."
+That means the same logical record might be delivered more than once (for example, on retries or restarts).

 cassandra().poll {